microsoft/Azure-Analytics-and-AI-Engagement/fsi/Readme-shell.md

 * You must only execute one deployment at a time and wait for its completion.
 Running multiple deployments simultaneously is highly discouraged, as it can lead to deployment failures.
 * In this Accelerator, we have converted real-time reports into static reports for the user's ease but have covered the entire process to configure real-time datasets.
 Using those real-time datasets, you can create real-time reports.
-* This demo contains Power BI Copilot, pre-requisites of which can be found [HERE](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/microsoftfabric/fabric/PowerBI%20Copilot/PowerBI%20Copilot%20Pre-requisites.md).
+* This demo contains Power BI Copilot.
 * Review the [License Agreement](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/CDP-Retail/license.md) before proceeding.

 ## Contents